-A nursing practicum allows nursing students to integrate theory and clinical practice while being supervised a mentor.
+A nursing practicum allows nursing students to integrate theory and clinical practice while being supervised by a mentor.
 This usually happens near the end of nursing school, when students are getting ready to graduate and enter the workforce.
 To help students improve their skills, it combines hands-on clinical experience, lab work, and classroom education.
 A certain number of units in a nursing practicum are usually required for graduation, and individuals must complete a clinical hours requirement before applying for their professional licenses.

 Direct patient care is one aspect of the practicum, in which student nurses meet with patients, evaluate them, and participate in treatment.
 They are usually expected to keep track of their patients’ progress, develop treatment plans, and collaborate with the rest of the team.
 Clinical rotations can allow you to work in a variety of settings, including specialized settings such as pediatric and psychiatric units.